peteroupc/peteroupc.github.io/randomfunc.md

 A [**_piecewise linear distribution_**](http://en.cppreference.com/w/cpp/numeric/random/piecewise_linear_distribution) describes an absolutely continuous distribution with weights at known points and other weights determined by linear interpolation (smoothing).
 The `PiecewiseLinear` method (in the pseudocode below) takes two lists as follows (see also (Kscischang 2019\)[^90]):

 - `values` is a list of rational numbers.
 The numbers should be arranged in ascending order.
-- `weights` is a list of rational-valued weights for the given numbers (where each number and its weight have the same index in both lists).
+- `weights` is a list of rational-valued weights for the specified numbers (where each number and its weight have the same index in both lists).
 The greater a number's weight, the greater the probability that a number close to that number will be chosen.
 Each weight should be 0 or greater.

 &nbsp;